A Look Back at the Best Albums of 2020

 The Untitled albums are protest music tailor made for 2020, records that musically look back to the past and lyrically dream of a new future.

-Alex Brian, studying A Level French, Music, Biology, and History.
+Alex B, studying A Level French, Music, Biology, and History.